BinaryChaosTV/SARndbox/README.md

 #### Step 2: Install Nvidia Driver

 Install vendor-supplied drivers for your Nvidia graphics card.
 Open the Control Center, select "Driver Manager," wait for the panel to show up and the list of available drivers to be populated, and then select the recommended Nvidia binary driver and press "Apply Changes."
 Then wait until the change is complete (might take a while), and reboot your computer when prompted.
-This process is described in detail in the illustrated step-by-step guide to installing Linux Mint 20 ("Una").

 After installing the driver and rebooting the computer, check that the driver is working correctly by opening a terminal window and entering precisely the following command: